St Edmund's Church, Holme Pierrepont

 St Edmund's Church, Holme Pierrepont is a parish church in the Church of England in Holme Pierrepont, Nottinghamshire.

 The church is Grade I listed by the Department for Digital, Culture, Media and Sport as a building of outstanding architectural or historic interest.

-History
+History and features

 The church has had a long association with Holme Pierrepont Hall.

 The medieval church was largely re-built in 1666 by Henry Pierrepont, 1st Marquess of Dorchester.
 In 1878 Thomas Chambers Hine added the chancel.

 It is now part of the combined parish of All Hallows Church, Lady Bay.